Grok in the Wild: Characterizing the Roles and Uses of Large Language Models on Social Media: Results

 \subsection{Grok Usage Analysis (RQ1)}

-\paragraph{Overall Usage of Grok on X.} We observe that about \newdatainfo{62\% (ratio = 0.623, $95\%~\textrm{CI}=[0.620,0.625]$)} of the hourly count of posts mentioning ``@grok'' (\newdatainfo{$median=21,048,\ mean=23,194$}) receive a Grok reply (\newdatainfo{$median=14,213,\ mean=13,088$}), and that the hourly fluctuation in Grok Reply posts closely tracks the fluctuation in Grok Prompt posts.
-A little over half of posts mentioning ``@grok'' are English-language posts (\newdatainfo{$median = 13,563,\ mean=12,514$}), a ratio also observed for Grok reply posts (in English, \newdatainfo{$median=7,896,\ mean=8,499$}).
-Around \newdatainfo{65\% ($95\%\ \textrm{CIs}=[0.634,0.640]$)} of English-language posts mentioning ``@grok'' receive a Grok reply, indicating that Grok replies at a slightly higher rate to posts in English than overall.
+\paragraph{Overall Usage of Grok on X.} We observe that about 62\% (ratio = 0.623, 95\%~CI~=~[0.620,~0.625]) of the hourly count of posts mentioning ``@grok'' (median~=~21,048, mean~=~23,194) receive a Grok Reply (median~=~14,213, mean~=~13,088), and that the hourly fluctuation in Grok Reply posts closely tracks that of Grok Prompt posts.

+A little over half of posts mentioning ``@grok'' are English-language posts (median~=~13,563, mean~=~12,514), a ratio also observed for Grok Reply posts (in English, median~=~7,896, mean~=~8,499).
+Around 65\% (95\%~CI~=~[0.634,~0.640]) of English-language posts mentioning ``@grok'' receive a Grok Reply, indicating that Grok replies to posts in English at a slightly higher rate than overall.
 We found that \newdatainfo{5\%} of Grok Prompt posts included media (image, GIF, or video preview), compared to only \newdatainfo{0.1\%} of posts authored by Grok.
-We plot the volume of English-language Grok prompts and replies during our data collection period in Figure~\ref{fig:daily_traffic_grok_usage_english}, observing relatively constant amount of engagement, with the expectation of the sharp increase in usage between August 27 and September 1.
+We plot the volume of English-language Grok Prompts and replies during our data collection period in Figure~\ref{fig:daily_traffic_grok_usage_english}, observing a relatively constant amount of engagement, with the exception of the sharp increase in usage between August 27 and September 1.
 We cannot say for certain what accounts for this increase, but note that the Grok account posted a marketing video on August 27 that received more than 78 million views, potentially inducing a temporary spike in usage.

 As shown in Figure~\ref{fig:language_distribution}, the most common languages for ``@grok'' prompt posts were \newdatainfo{English (51\%), Spanish (6\%), Japanese (4\%), and Portuguese (4\%).
 We observe frequent Grok usage in French (3\%), Arabic (3\%), Turkish (3\%) and Hindi (2\%).}